 I believe that all candidates for governor and lieutenant governor must embrace full transparency.
 That’s why I became the first sitting Kentucky attorney general to release my taxes outside of an election year.
-I have released my tax returns for three straight years— including my 2018 returns in February—and Jacqueline has released her 2017 returns and will be releasing her 2018 returns in the coming weeks.
+I have released my tax returns for three straight years— including my 2018 returns in February—and Jacqueline has released her 2017 and 2018 returns.
 As governor, I will fight corruption in state government by requiring all statewide officeholders to release their tax returns, banning state contractors from giving gifts to public officials and instituting term limits for state legislators.

 For far too many Kentuckians, a college education is financially out of reach.
 And crushing student loans are burying many of those who do go to college under a mountain of debt.
 As attorney general, I’ve fought against unscrupulous for-profit colleges and secured over $5 million in restitution or debt relief for Kentucky students.
 And I stopped Matt Bevin when he tried to illegally cut the budgets of our universities and community colleges.
 As governor, I’ll fight to lower the costs of attending Kentucky’s public universities and community and technical colleges.

 Criminal Justice Reform

 In my first week as governor, I’ll sign an executive order that automatically restores voting rights for Kentuckians with felony convictions who have completed their sentences.
 I’m also committed to rooting out the bias and discrimination that exists in our criminal justice system, which leads to disproportionately high incarceration rates for people of color.
 I will continue to work to ensure that people suffering from addiction are sent to treatment instead of jail, while ensuring that drug traffickers receive appropriate punishment.